debops/debops/ansible/roles/debops.core/docs/guides.rst

 System administrator accounts
 -----------------------------

-Common featue in various services is creation of an administrator account.
+Common feature in various services is creation of an administrator account.
 The ``debops.core`` role provides two Ansible local facts which can be used by other roles to make creation of these accounts easier.